 19.4. forward the Meter period data for all Metering Systems at GSPs and at points of connection between two Distribution Systems, to the Nominated LDSOs, where required;

-19.5. forward the Meter period data for all Metering Systems at GSPs, Metering systems at Transmission System Boundary Points (TSBPs) and at points of connection between two Distribution Systems, to NGC where required;
+[CP1566-HK] 19.5. forward the Meter period data for all Metering Systems at GSPs, Metering Systems at Transmission System Boundary Points (TSBPs) and at points of connection between two Distribution Systems, to the NETSO where required;

 19.6 provide performance reports on the meter operation, data collection and data aggregation functions to BSCCo.

-19.7 support the Technical Assurance Agent (TAA) by:
+[CP1566-HK] 19.7 support the TAA by:

-(a) submitting an electronic list of all Metering system IDs registered in the Central Meter Registration Service (CMRS), together with associated information to BSCCo.
+[CP1566-HK] (a) submitting an electronic list of all Metering System IDs registered in the Central Meter Registration Service (CMRS), together with associated information to BSCCo.
 The lists shall be provided four times a year on dates agreed with BSCCo.
 The information will be forwarded to the TAA to initiate the sample selection process.

 (b) providing the TAA with Meter Technical Details for each requested Metering System ID.